apache/cassandra-dtest/README.md

 Using ``new_cluster=True`` for the first test in the 'string' is mandatory for CI test spitting to work correctly.

+To disable node reusage on a class comment out the annotations.
+To completely disable it in conftest.py::fixture_dtest_setup you have a flag to do so.

 Writing Tests
 -------------